 A New Drug Application (NDA) has been submitted to the U.S. Food and Drug Administration (FDA) for Bydureon.
 In October 2010, we received a complete response letter from the FDA that requested a safety study to measure the potential for heart rhythm disturbances when exenatide is used at higher than average doses.
-Our goal is to submit a reply to the complete response letter in the second half of 2011.
+In this completed study, exenatide at concentrations higher than those typically achieved with the clinical dose did not cause clinically important (or adverse) effects on electrocardiogram (QT prolongation).
+In July 2011, we submitted a reply to the complete response letter.
 Based on the requirements for additional data, this will likely be considered a Class 2 resubmission requiring a six-month review.